JetBrains/teamcity-documentation/topics/server-health.md

 The WebSocket protocol is used to get web UI updated for events, running builds updates and statistics counters.

 In case of any problems preventing WebSocket connection from working, a warning will be displayed.
-TeamCity will automatically switch to the legacy update mode (usual HTTP request polling used by TeamCity before version 9.0) and you will be able to continue using TeamCity in this mode.
+TeamCity will automatically switch to the legacy update mode and you will be able to continue using TeamCity in this mode.

 However, it is __recommended__ to make the following adjustments to benefit from faster web UI updates as well as reduced unnecessary network traffic and latency: